tylim88/react-router-link-nostack/README.md

 # react-router-link-nostack

-This is a Link Component that take in React Router's `Link` and `withRouter` to create new component that prevent stacking in browser history when revisiting the current route.
+This is a Link Component that prevent stacking in browser history upon re-navigating current route.

+Require react-router-dom in your project dependencies.

+The package itself has 0 dependencies.

 ## Installation